worstprgr/worstprgr/README.md

-Linux Sysadmin doing some recreational programming
+Linux Sysadmin does some recreational programming